 On this trip last year we had several days with a lot of wind and heavy weather, and for some it became a strenuous trip.
 However, everyone agreed that it was a wonderful experience that no one would have been without.
 In particular, they never forget about the encounter with a big fin whale in the midst of the big waves at sea.
 A small film clip from this encounter can be see here.

-The first time i Sailed arctic ocean in sailingboat perfectly built for it, I look forward new adventures with S/Y Valiente and perfect organizer Sail Norway
+The first time i Sailed arctic ocean in a sailing boat perfectly built for it.
+I look forward new adventures with the perfect organizer Sail Norway!

 Day 1: Trip start in Isafjordur

 We meet at 16:00 on the quay in Isafjordur.
 We start with getting to know each other, before we go through the schedule for the week.
 We get to know the boat and the equipment, and finish packing provisions and equipments.
 The life onboard requires cooperation, and before departure we go through routines and procedures onboard, for sailing and emergency situations.
 We set sails as soon as we are ready.

 Day 2 - 4: Northeast coast of Iceland

 From Isafjordur. we sail eastward and gradually southward and get to know this part of the Icelandic coast.
 We expect to see a good amount of whales along the way and we can spend time getting to know these big animals well.
 If we for some strange reason, do not find whales by ourselves on our own boat, then we can invite onboard someone from one of the many whaling-towns along the coast who has more knowledge than us.
 We also have time to be flexible and stop at some of the more interesting places and villages in these areas, or just go for a hike somewhere if we want to.

 Day 5 - 6: Ocean crossing from Iceland to the Faroe Islands